The Impact of Critique on LLM-Based Model Generation from Natural Language: The Case of Activity Diagrams: Evaluation Results

 This rather counterintuitive increase in the number of LLM calls arises because when both structural and alignment constraints are evaluated by LLMs, the critique tends to be shorter: the LLM is able to identify flaws that simultaneously trigger both alignment and structural violations.
 For example, the critique in Figure~\ref{figure:examp}(b), generated by an LLM performing both alignment and structural checking, indicates, in a single item, that a missing flow violates both AC3 and SC5.
 In contrast, the critique in Figure~\ref{figure:alg-llm-critique-example}, which corresponds to the same example as Figure~\ref{figure:examp} but uses algorithmic structural checking with LLM-based alignment checking, misses the shared root cause, and the missing flow appears twice -- once for AC3 and once for SC5 -- resulting in a longer critique.
-These longer critiques cause instruction-following LLMs in particular to overreact by making more changes during each refinement, leading to additional rounds of refinement overall.
+Based on what we observed in our experiments, longer critiques appear to sometimes cause instruction-following LLMs to overreact by making more changes per refinement, potentially leading to additional refinement rounds.
 As a result, \approachAlignmentLLMStrucutFormal\ tends to require more LLM calls than \approachAlignmentLLMStrucutLLM, especially when the underlying LLM is instruction-following rather than reasoning-based.
+Finally, as detailed in RQ2, because all four variants compared here have a refinement loop, their input, reasoning, and output token usage remains consistent, making the number of LLM calls the primary driver of cost differences.